-EXAMPLES to assist in interpretation of environmental suitability
+11 EXAMPLES to assist in interpretation of environmental suitability

-LoE likely - Outdoor environment is suitable for pest establishment

-- Adoxophyes orana (Lepidoptera: Tortricidae), is widespread throughout Europe from the southern Mediterranean to Finland, which resemble a diverse range of similar habitats in North America. - The United States considers that species of Ralstonia solanacearum race 3 biovar 2 would be able to survive in a range of bioclimatic conditions.
+- LoE likely Outdoor environment is suitable for pest establishment - Adoxophyes orana (Lepidoptera: Tortricidae), is widespread throughout Europe from the southern Mediterranean to Finland, which resemble a diverse range of similar habitats in North - The United States considers that species of Ralstonia solanacearum race 3 biovar 2 would be able to survive in a range of bioclimatic conditions.
 Therefore, it is considered that at least for climatic conditions this pest could establish if it entered on certain pathways. - Drosophila suzukii (Diptera: Drosophilidae) tolerates very cold winters, therefore it could survive and establish in places with these conditions. - Lobesia botrana (Lepidoptera: Tortricidae).
 The optimum developmental temperature for the species is 28-30°C, with a minimum of 8°C and maximum of 34°C. Therefore, its establishment is likely in places with wide range of temperatures.

-LoE likely - Indoor environment suitable for pest establishment

-• Tuta absoluta (Lepidoptera: Gelechiidae) in tomato glasshouses.

-LoE unlikely - Unsuitable climatic or environmental conditions
+- 1 LoE likely Indoor environment suitable for pest establishment - Tuta absoluta (Lepidoptera: Gelechiidae) in tomato glasshouses in England. - 3 LoE unlikely Unsuitable climatic or environmental conditions

-- Stored product pests such as, lesser grain borer, Rhyzopertha dominica (Coleoptera: Bostrichidae), southern cowpea weevil, Callosobruchus chinensis (Coleoptera: Bruchidae), are tropical in origin and can only survive if the storage area is heated. - Pests arriving on imported commodities from countries with different climatic conditions (e.g., summer in the exporting country and winter in the importing country).
-For example, the United States initially allowed entry of avocados for consumption from Mexico into the northern U.S. states during the winter months as an additional safeguard against the establishment of tropical Tephritid fruit flies (Diptera: Tephritidae) that might follow this pathway.
-The rationale was that even if fruit flies might be infesting the avocadoes, they would not survive the winter climatic conditions in the northern states.

-- Phytophthora cinnamomi's spread in the Northeastern United States is restricted by cold temperatures but it is widespread in more southern locations below the 40th parallel north latitude. - Alternaria triticina, a pest of wheat in tropical and subtropical areas.
+- Stored product pests such as khapra beetle, Trogoderma granarium (Coleoptera: Dermestidae), lesser grain borer, Rhyzopertha dominica (Coleoptera: Bostrihidae), southern cowpea weevil, Callosobruchus chinensis (Coleoptera: Bruchidae), are tropical in origin and can only survive if the storage area is heated. - Pests arriving on imported commodities from the southern into the northern hemisphere during winter in the northern hemisphere.
+The United States initially allowed entry of avocados for consumption from Mexico into northern states during the winter months as an additional safeguard against the establishment of Tephritid fruit flies (Diptera: Tephritidae) that could follow this pathway.
+The rationale was that even if fruit flies were infesting the avocadoes, they would not survive the winter climatic conditions in the northern states. - Phytophthora cinnamomi's spread in the Northeastern United States is restricted by cold temperatures but it is widespread in more southern locations below the 40th parallel north latitude. - Alternaria triticina, a pest of wheat in tropical and subtropical areas.
 The host is grown in North America but environmental suitability for the pest in temperate areas of North America is likely low. - Sorghum ergot (Claviceps africana) is a pathogen primarily distributed by wind and rain.
-Sclerotia can contaminate sorghum seed during harvest.
+Sclerotia can contaminate seed during harvest.
 However, sclerotia can be effectively removed during the seed conditioning process and their absence confirmed by microscopic examination of official samples.
+Some NPPOs have tested seed by PCR and obtain false positives because this approach will detect DNA associated with spores (dead-end pathway) contaminating the seed surface.

-It is important to note that even though PCR analysis can detect spores contaminating the seed surface these are not a significant propagule in sorghum ergot disease development. - Vectored seed borne pathogens (Stewart's wilt, high plains virus).
+Vectored seed borne pathogens (Stewart's wilt, high plains virus).
 Seed production practices keep transmission levels usually below levels of detection.
 Absence of vectors in countries that would import this seed would further reduce LoE.